What we are delivering as part of the A40 Programme

 Supporting the local economy

 The contractor employed to deliver the works must engage with local small to medium enterprises as part of their supply chain.
-A market engagement event is planned for later in 2021.

 Direct creation of apprenticeships and local employment opportunities is also a core part of how the contractor has been selected to deliver the work.
 These will have targets that are regularly monitored.